Golden Chicken Broth (Brodo di Pollo)

 How can I use chicken broth besides in noodle soup?

 A cube, a ladle, or a cup of broth will do wonders to many, many dishes.
 And for things like risotto and onion soup, it makes all the difference.
-It’s also the foundation for many sauces, and the deep flavor booster demi glace.
+It’s also the foundation for many sauces, and the deep flavor booster demi-glace.
 Use broth to add depth of flavor, body and nutrients to dishes.

 • To Moisten

-• For basting, in the oven or stovetop dishes.
+• For basting, oven or stovetop dishes.

 • Pot – A 10 quart (9-10L) pot is a good size for this recipe.
 We also like to use a 16 quart (15L) stockpot to make double the amount of broth, so that we are set for a while.